plepe/CGA-Backup/README.md

 CGA-Backup is basically an rsync wrapper, doing backups via rsh/ssh to a remote host.
 Every backup is a modification of the previous backup, therefore only changed files has to be transfered.

+Before doing a backup, on the server a hard-linked copy of the previous successful backup will be created - this new backup duplicates the directory structure, but uses the same file inodes (so-called hard links).
+When doing rsync, the new backup will be updated - new files added to the directory structure, changed files replaced and deleted files removed.

 INSTALLATION
 ============
 On the client(s)